2008 Oregon Ducks football team: Purdue

-Oregon lost at Purdue 13-7 in their only meeting in 1979.
+Oregon lost at Purdue 13–7 in their only meeting in 1979.
 These two teams played again in Eugene during the 2009 season.

 Considered by some to be Oregon's first test of the year, the Ducks, along with several mistakes, found out that this was almost too much for them to handle.
 Immediately surrendering the first points of the game to Purdue's Kory Sheets on an 80-yard touchdown run that was the second play of the game and turning the ball over twice in the first quarter resulted in a 20–3 deficit very early in the game.
 However, the Ducks were able to keep some of its offensive prowess, out gaining the Boilermakers 282 to 195 yards.
 It was the inability to put together a good drive that kept the Ducks down.

 With the score in favor of Purdue 20–6, Oregon was able to score twice to even the score.
 The first came on an 87-yard punt return from Jairus Byrd and the second on a 96-yard drive that featured a 72-yard run by LeGarrette Blount.
 Both teams scored a field goal each in the fourth quarter leaving the game tied 23–23 at the end of regulation.
 Purdue did attempt a 44-yard field goal with :02 left on the clock, but that try was missed.
-In the first over time both Oregon and Purdue could do no better than a field goal and during the second over time Oregon's defense, which had work so efficiently throughout the game, forced the Boilermakers to attempt a 47-yard field goal, which was missed.
+In the first over time both Oregon and Purdue could do no better than a field goal and during the second over time Oregon's defense, which had worked so efficiently throughout the game, forced the Boilermakers to attempt a 47-yard field goal, which was missed.
 On the Ducks' possession of the overtime Chris Harper, Jeremiah Johnson and LeGarrette Blount all took turns running Oregon into the end zone for the game-winning touchdown.

 During the Oregon possession of the first overtime, quarterback Justin Roper suffered a sprained knee and is currently expected to be out for two to four weeks.
 This means that for the Boise State game Oregon will be starting its third-string quarterback for only the third game of the year.

 Top performers during the game are: Justin Roper completing 20 of 48 passes for 197 yards, LeGarrette Blount rushing for 132 yards and two touchdowns on 10 carries and tight end Ed Dickson catching seven passes for 93 yards.